 The observation operators provide the link between the analysis variables and the observations (Lorenc, 1986; Pailleux, 1990).
 The observation operator is applied to components of the model state to obtain the model equivalent of the observation, so that the model and observation can be compared.
 The operator H in (1.4) signifies the ensemble of operators transforming the control variable \mathbf{x} into the equivalent of each observed quantity, \mathbf{y}^{o} , at observation locations.
 The 3D/4D-Var implementation allows H to be (weakly) non-linear, which is an advantage for the use of satellite radiance data, scatterometer data with aliased wind direction, cloud and precipitation data, for example.
-In this chapter we define the content of each of the IFS observation operators and the associated controls for all data used in 3D/4D-Var.
-The calculation of departures and the J{o} costfunction are also described.
+In this chapter we define the aspects of observation processing that are integrated into the data assimilation method, particularly the calculation of departures and the J_o costfunction, along with VarQC, VarBC and the modelling of correlated observation error.
+See part 1 for more information on specific osberving systems, observation operators, screening, thinning, blacklisting and other tasks that are not tied to a particular assimilation alogorithm.